 From the list above cocoa is listed 3 times -twice as “coca” and once as “cocoa extract”.
 I am not sure why.

 This sweetener is also known as lo han or lo han guo.
-It has zero calories and is over 100 times sweater than sugar.
-For a run down of various natural and artificial sweeteners, see this article from Nutrition Action.
+It has zero calories and is over 100 times sweeter than sugar.
+For a rundown of various natural and artificial sweeteners, see this article from Nutrition Action.

 How Does It Taste?

-My opinion is that I liked the taste.
+I liked the taste.
 The shake was not thick or watery.
 It was not gritty either.
 It had a light chocolate taste that I thought was pretty tasty.
-When I drank all of the shake, there was no significant product left at the bottom of the glass either.
+There was no significant product left at the bottom of the glass either.
 That's good.
 The picture to the right shows what it looked like when I made it.
 I also used the glass that was included when I purchased the shakes.

-Did it curb / “crush” my hunger for hours after I drank it?
 I think it did for about 90-120 minutes or so.
 I believe the effect was greater when I mixed it with 10 oz of water.
 It still tasted good when I mixed it with 10 oz of cold water.
-I believe the appetite reducing effects of the shake are the result of the volume of liquid used, along with the fibers and protein mentioned above.
+I believe the appetite curbing effects of the shake are the result of the volume of liquid used, along with the fibers and protein mentioned above.